 Seat belts and harnesses are crucial features to have in your stroller, and you should always use them.
 Babies wiggle and move.
 Even newborns can slip out when not restrained correctly.

 The best seat belt to use is a five-point harness.
 These restrain your baby in crucial places — over the shoulders, across the waist, and between the legs.
 If your infant requires extra support, roll up small baby blankets and use them as bumpers.
+Once your infant is able to roll from a back to belly position, these bumpers should be removed (source).

 3. Go Wide on the Base